-Inspect the seat belt for wear, cuts, and proper operation of the retractor and buckle.
-Replace the seat belt if it is damaged.
+Visually inspect seat belt for wear, cuts, and proper operation of retractor and buckle.
+Replace before operating if damaged.

 Checking the Rollover Protection System (ROPS) Knobs

 To avoid injury or death from rollover: keep the roll bar in the fully raised locked position and use the seat belt.